dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/plan.md

 * Multiple threads/processes/servers may attempt to migrate the database concurrently
 * Applications may try to access inconsistent state while this is happening
 * Usually the database permissions to modify the schema should not be granted for application execution
-* Its hard to revert back to a clean state if something goes wrong
+* It's hard to revert back to a clean state if something goes wrong

 We want to deliver a better experience here that allows an easy way to migrate the database at deployment time.
 This should: